ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.frontier_silicon/README.md

 ## Legal Notices

-Frontier, Frontier Silicon, SmartRadio and associated logos are trademarks or registered trademarks of Frontier Smart Technologies Limited  [https://www.frontiersmart.com](https://www.frontiersmart.com)
+Frontier, Frontier Silicon, SmartRadio, UNDOK and associated logos are trademarks or registered trademarks of Frontier Smart Technologies Limited  [https://www.frontiersmart.com](https://www.frontiersmart.com)

 All other trademarks are the property of their respective owners.